 SEPnet is committed to equality and diversity in all aspects of its work.
 We support SEPnet partners to adopt, and to share across the network, best practice in equality, diversity and inclusion.
+Besides regular diversity communications, SEPnet supports an annual diversity workshop hosted by one of the members (see the News posts for announcements).
 Our commitments will enhance the research and teaching environment for all students and staff, build attainment, and ensure that physics can draw on the full range of talent including currently under-represented groups.

 One aim of this work is to address the under-representation of women in physics, and to evidence this by assisting member universities to attain higher levels of recognition in the Institute of Physics’ Project Juno and the Athena SWAN award recognition scheme.
 SEPnet universities are pleased to encourage their students to participate in the Conference for Undergraduate Women in Physics UK.